haraldk/TwelveMonkeys/README.md

 #### Deploying the plugins in a web app

-Because the `ImageIO` plugin registry (the `IIORegistry`) is "VM global", it doesn't by default work well with servlet contexts.
+Because the `ImageIO` plugin registry (the `IIORegistry`) is "VM global", it does not work well with servlet contexts as-is.
 This is especially evident if you load plugins from the `WEB-INF/lib` or `classes` folder.
 Unless you add `ImageIO.scanForPlugins()` somewhere in your code, the plugins might never be available at all.

 In addition, servlet contexts dynamically loads and unloads classes (using a new class loader per context).